autoSteve/ha-solcast-solar/README.md

 >
 > **Be warned**: THINK, INVESTIGATE, and **then** REPORT any issues with automated dampening, IN THAT ORDER.
 It may look like a "tick and flick" option in the configuration, but this is not.
 >
 > If you think and investigate, and spot something that could be improved for everybody, then report it please.
-If you raise an issue without showing your working - demonstrating that you have thought, investigated, and then reported for that issue - your issue may be closed quickly with little or no support.
+If you raise an issue without showing your working to demonstrate that you have thought, investigated, and then reported for that issue, then your issue may be closed quickly with little or no support.
 >
 > If you investigate and find that an issue is because your hand-built generation entity is not like anyone elses, then please, roll your own dampening solution.
 The component parts are available for you to do so by utilising granular dampening.